A Day at the Office¶

 Now what?

-This page walks you through a typical day as an active contributor in Smartup Zero.
+This page walks you through a typical day as an active participant in Smartup Zero.
 One person, one day, every layer of the system — in the order you'll actually encounter them.

 Read it once.
-Come out the other end knowing how everything connects.
+Come out the other end knowing how everything connects — and how your daily work becomes part of the experiment's evidence.

 Meet Asel¶